 Foam in pool water can occur quickly, appearing white or off-white on the surface.
-Although swimming is safe as long as your chemicals are balanced, pool foam can make the water feel sticky and uncomfortable.
+Although swimming is safe as long as your pool chemicals are balanced, pool foam can make the water feel sticky and uncomfortable.

 What Is Swimming Pool Foam?